syncfusion-content/mobilejavascript-docs/MobileJS/FormControls/button/customize-contenttype-and-text.md

 ## ContentType

 You can make the Button appear as an image or text or combination of both.
-The **data-ej-contenttype** attribute allows you to choose the content type of the Button in your application.
-By default, the content type of Button is set to ‘**text**’.
+The data-ej-contenttype attribute allows you to choose the content type of the Button in your application.
+By default, the content type of Button is set to ‘text’.

 The possible values are,